brittbmh/retailAPI/README.md

 run a GET query by id:
 http://localhost:5000/api/products/(id)

-Put query to update id:
+run a PUT query to update id:
 http://localhost:5000/api/products

 parameters:
 { "id": (id), "new_price": (new price)}
 where new price is a number